shred/lora-connect/README.md

 * The sender firmware can be found in the `sender` directory.
 * The receiver firmware can be found in the `receiver` directory.

 Both projects need configuration files.
 To create them, copy the respective `config.h.example` file to `config.h`, and then manually change it to your needs.

-You will need to run [hcpy hcauth](https://github.com/osresearch/hcpy) first to create a `config.json` file.
+More about the configuration will follow below.

 ## Dependencies